 But Parton has another superpower that's not so obvious--one that she talked about in a New York Times interview to promote her songs for the Netflix movie Dumplin'.
 (The main character in the film is a Dolly fanatic who decides to compete in a beauty pageant as a protest.)

 "I can relate to everybody about anything," Parton said in the interview.

 That ability to relate is key, "because, as a songwriter, I have to keep my feelings out on my sleeve," Parton explained.
 "Some people harden their hearts just to get through life, and I think if I do that, I won't be able to write.
 I try to keep my heart open, even to the point of having to suffer more because I take everything so personal.
 But that's why I can write for other people: I try to keep myself where they are."

 Parton's empathy goes beyond the traditional idea of "know your audience."
 That concept, of course, is based on the premise that the more you understand the demographic profile, needs, and preferences of the people you're trying to reach, the more successful you will be in getting through to them.

 However, like Parton, I've found that just knowing your audience doesn't go far enough.
 In order to break through today's noise and nonsense, you have to go well beyond knowledge: You have to love your audience.

-What I’ve learned is that you can’t feel separate from-;or worse, superior to-;people in order to engage them.
+What I've learned is that you can't feel separate from--or worse, superior to--people if you want to engage them.
 You've got to sit right down at your audience's messy table and buy him or her a beer.